Noteshelf Review 2023

 The shapes drawn by this tool aren’t automatically proportional, meaning that it’s possible to draw imperfect but necessary shapes, such as an isosceles triangle or a long, short rectangle.

-#alt#A screenshot of the audio recording interface with the sentence, “The audio recording indicator!”
-An arrow points to an orange circle with a microphone icon in it.
+A screenshot of the audio recording interface with red boxes around the microphone icon and the playback bar.
+The note page says, “The audio recording indicator!”
+An arrow points to a red circle with a speaker icon in it.

 Audio recording